 - Check the battery contacts.
 If they look worn out, dirty, or wet, clean and dry them before putting the batteries back in.

 - Replace the batteries.
-Depending on your remote, it can use either small, round batteries, AA, or AAA batteries.
+Depending on your remote or keypad, it can use either small, round batteries, AA, or AAA batteries(paid link).

 - Reassemble the remote.

 Garage Door Remote Signal Disturbed

 After placing fresh batteries in your remote, if the door still won’t respond, then the signal between the remote and opener transmitter may be disrupted.
 Two common causes for a signal interruption are if your remote is out of range or the opener receiving antennae is damaged.

 Stand within 20 feet of your garage door and attempt pressing the button — if your remote is further away from the door, the signal maybe won’t be strong enough to prompt the door.

 If your remote works, check that the opener’s antennae don’t have any excess debris buildup, is pointed toward the door, and isn’t broken.
 If the antennae appear to be damaged, call your local repair professionals to inspect the problem and make repairs.

 Another simple garage door fix is to make sure the lock button on your garage door’s wall-mounted control panel hasn’t been engaged.
 You could accidentally press this button while performing normal daily activities.
 You can disengage the door lock by pressing the lock button.
 After unlocking the door, test the door’s operations by pressing the panel’s open button.